Are government engineering jobs good? They can be, but depends on your personality – test the private sector first though.

 “We need to wait for…”

-Whereas in the private sector the attitude is,
+In the private sector, the mindset is,

 “We need to do it now!”

 A big reason for this discrepancy is that the government tends to reward mediocrity.
 Doing the bare minimum can secure your job, but going above and beyond won’t necessarily earn you the same recognition and rewards you’d find in the private sector.